-Using the Arete and iCARE online system, Brambles collects actual energy and emissions data from outsourced service centres that wash and condition RPCs wherever possible.
-The emissions associated with the conditioning of pallets by outsourced service centres are either received directly from the third party or estimated.
-The method of estimation of emissions is to calculate the average energy and emissions associated with the production of one conditioned pallet using data collected by service centres operated by CHEP.
-This average factor is then applied to the number of conditioned pallets produced by third party service centres to arrive at an estimated emissions number.
+Using the Arete and iCARE online system, Brambles collects actual energy and emissions data from outsourced service centres wherever possible.
+The emissions associated with the conditioning of products by outsourced service centres are either received directly from the third party or estimated.
+The method of estimating emissions is to use regional emissions intensities applied to the number of conditioned TEUs produced by third party service centres.